Haywhyoh/Homie/backend/README-backend.md

-# Homie Backend - Community App for Nigeria
+# HoodMe Backend - Community App for Nigeria

 A microservices-based backend for a community app that fosters neighborhood connections, information exchange, and collaboration across Nigeria.